RonaldPM/FileServer/README.md

     sudo chmod -R 777 location-where-the-files-are-placed

---Make sure that max upload file size have been set to a high enough value in your PHP config file inorder to allow uploading of large files.
+Make sure that max upload file size have been set to a high enough value in your PHP config file inorder to allow uploading of large files.

---Connect to the home network and set a static IP for you computer.
+Connect to the home network and set a static IP for you computer.

---(Windows) Once it is done make sure you have enabled in-bound and out-bound rules to enable.
+(Windows) Once it is done make sure you have enabled in-bound and out-bound rules to enable.

---Now if you type in the IP address of the now created server on the web browser on any of the devices connected to the LAN, you will be able to see the web interface and will be able to upload files to the server.
+Now if you type in the IP address of the now created server on the web browser on any of the devices connected to the LAN, you will be able to see the web interface and will be able to upload files to the server.